 Littlewood UE Chapel

 The chapel grew from the Bartlett’s home ministry, aka.
 Queen Anna’s Oratory which began in 2012.
 A year later our family moved from San Jose’s Rosegarden to nearby Fremont’s Glenmoor neighborhood.
 With a larger residence, the Oratory more or less assumed the form of a private ‘chapel’ (sometimes called ‘prochapel’, see explanation below).
-We are now an official congregation of the UECNA, having a vote at both District and National Conventions, as well as giving the UE a definite presence in the Bay Area.
+We are now an official congregation of the UECNA, having a vote at both District and National Conventions, as well as giving the UE a physical presence in our abode within California, the Bay Area.
 Though our worship calls upon friends and family– focusing on regular catechism and holy living– we wish to connect with all ranks and stations of people, thereby promoting the American prayer book, metered psalms, and even class meetings.

-Eventually, we’d like to form a ministry-fellowship probably composed of two or three households covenanted together.
+Eventually, we’d like to form a wide ministry-fellowship probably composed of two or three households covenanted together.
 These homes would provide the basis for a ‘circuit’, or cluster, of lay-led chapels and classes for the Bay Area, gradually leaving ours behind as one among many.
 Our primary wish isn’t necessarily planting churches but helping private societies use the prayer book and offer venues for services among small, domestic assemblies.
 This is why denominational affiliation isn’t our foremost concern despite obvious preferences for common prayer and episcopal ordination.
 Nonetheless, we afford biannual holy communion for those wanting a fuller-connexion to Anglicanism, namely, the UECNA.

 To be considered a “chapel”, UE canons require regular prayer between two or three people.
 Since families are “little congregations”, worship at home is like a church, though reduced to its natural part.
 Furthermore, there is a long history of house Oratories in England, including those used in domestic rooms (like parlors) for private worship.
 A brief sketch of home chapels in the 18th-century can be read here (Jacobs, p.
 93, 98-101) as well as their occasional use by High Churchmen here (Overton, p.
 281-284).
 Sometimes we call ourselves a ‘prochapel’ to differentiate our family circle from what is normally thought of as a special edifice or small church building.
 A ‘prochapel’ might also mean a ‘chapel-in-formation’ or likewise religious community.